- Public Works

-To ensure the safe passage of vehicles on Township streets, Road Department crews trim overhanging branches in winter as a part of a seasonal program.
-The program will begin on January 2, 2017 and should be completed by the end of March.
-School buses, emergency response equipment, snow plow trucks, mail delivery, and refuse collection trucks are examples of the large vehicles that travel Township roadways throughout the year and may be damaged if tree branches are not trimmed from the right of way on a regular basis.
+To ensure the safe passage of vehicles on township roadways, Road Department crews trim overhanging branches as a seasonal maintenance program.
+School buses, emergency response equipment, snow plow trucks, mail delivery, and refuse collection trucks are examples of the large vehicles that travel township roadways throughout the year and may be damaged if tree branches are not trimmed from the right-of-way on a regular basis.

-The Township is divided into area zones for tree trimming.
-Alternating zones are trimmed each year to ensure that all streets receive attention within a 5 year cycle.
+The township is divided into area zones for right-of-way tree trimming in subdivisions.
+Alternating zones are trimmed each year to ensure that all streets receive attention within a 5-year cycle.
 Here are some guidelines crews use while performing the trimming:

-Shrubs and trees that hinder motorist sight from intersection visibility and necessary directional signage will be trimmed.
+- Shrubs and trees which hinder motorist sight from intersection visibility and necessary traffic control signs will be trimmed.

-Shrubs and trees that overhang sidewalks leaving less than 8 feet of clearance will be trimmed.
+- Shrubs and trees that overhang sidewalks within the right-of-way leaving less than 8 feet of clearance will be trimmed.

-The zone in the Township scheduled to be trimmed this year include: Huber plat, Timberline plat, Dunmore Drive, Bracken Place, Willowtwig Lane and various rural roadways.
-Residents of these platted areas will be notified by handbill in November / December.
-The advance notice gives residents the opportunity to perform the trimming themselves or hire a professional prior to the start of the Township program.
-The schedule information is also included in the fall publication of the Township Newsletter each year.
+The zones scheduled to be trimmed in 2022 include: Spring Valley subdivision, Singing Hills subdivision and various rural roads.
+Residents of these platted areas will be notified by handbill by December 2021.
+The advance notice gives residents the opportunity to perform the trimming themselves or hire a professional prior to the start of the township program.

 Montgomery County Solid Waste District